Sunday, October 28 | 5 p.m.

 Choral Evensong for All Souls and “For King and Country.”

-Following Pumpkin Tea, at 5 we mark the centenary of the end of the First World War with a talk from historian Richard Fiennes-Clinton.
+Names of the dearly departed will be read during this service led by St. Olave’s choir.
+Stay for Pumpkin Tea, then at 5 we mark the centenary of the end of the First World War with a talk from historian Richard Fiennes-Clinton.
 He will explore the special role of the monarch at such occasions of national importance, through vintage photographs, films, videos and music.
 Contributions appreciated.

 Sunday, November 11 | 10:30 a.m.